Two Step Process

 Degree & Licensure

 Applicants must have an Associate Degree in Nursing (ADN) from an accredited college, or have an ADN conferred prior to the entry date.
 Those who completed the ADN through an LVN-to-RN or paramedic bridge program must have earned a minimum of 35 transferable credits in their program in order to apply; contact an adviser for more information.

-Applicants must hold a current, unencumbered RN license to practice in the State of Texas or must be licensed no later than the end of the first term in the program.
+Applicants must hold a current, unencumbered RN license or must be licensed no later than the end of the first term in the program.
 New ADN graduates may apply and be admitted but must pass the NCLEX by the end of the first term.
-Upload Texas Board of Nursing proof of licensure to NursingCAS application.
+Upload proof of licensure in the NursingCAS application.